rackerlabs/technical-blog/content/blog/2023/2023-1-13-configure-oracle-e-business-suite-iIntegrated-soa-gateway-for-rest-services/index.md

 ---

 If we are planning to use Rest Services provided by Integrated SOA Gateway (ISG), the first step is to ensure that our EBS instance is configured to use it.
-The prerequisite is that we should know the E-Business Suite concepts, Patching and backend components
+The prerequisite is that we should know the E-Business Suite concepts, patching and backend components.
 <!--more-->

 #### Introduction